millerdev/WorQ/readme.txt

     - Add support for heartbeat/keepalive
-      Atomically set result timeout when task processing begins x       - Refactor/simplify broker to manage a single queue (for BRPOPLPUSH)
-        - Combine queue and result store (they need to interact) can always make a hybrid (ex: Redis/Postgres) backend if needed
+      Atomically set result timeout when task processing begins x       - Refactor/simplify broker to manage a single queue (for BRPOPLPUSH) x       - Combine queue and result store (they need to interact) x           can always make a hybrid (ex: Redis/Postgres) backend if needed

         BRPOPLPUSH next task id
         atomically: